z-adams/Tutorials/Pointers/pointers.md

 Sometimes, the `<stdint.h>` header will be used instead, allowing for the use of `uint8_t`, a 1-byte unsigned integer type which represents one byte of generic data.
-Using this datatype makes the code easier to read, since using `char` may confuse people into thinking that the program is operating on text when it really isn't.
+Using this datatype makes the code easier to read, since using `char` may confuse people into thinking that the program is operating on strings, when it really isn't.
 Underneath, though, it is the exact same thing; the definition of `uint8_t` is simply `typedef unsigned char  uint8_t;`, so understanding `char` leads to a generic understanding of how binary data is handled.